gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 The circularity is the point.

-**The produced expert's characteristics:**
+What are the characteristics of the produced expert?

 They are confident on a wide range of topics.
-The confidence is not proportional to knowledge — it is the performance that produced the visibility in the first place.
+The confidence is not proportional to knowledge;
+it is the performance that produced the visibility in the first place.

-They are accessible.
+Accessibility comes next.
 Complex ideas are simplified until they can be explained to anyone.
 What is lost in the simplification is not their concern.

-They are consistent.
+Then there is consistency.
-They have a brand —
+They have a brand:
 a set of positions, a recognizable style, an identifiable perspective.
 The brand must be maintained.
 New evidence that complicates the brand is a threat, not an opportunity.

-They are reactive.
+And finally, reactivity.
 The visibility system rewards
-being first to respond to events — rapid takes, instant analysis, the hot interpretation of whatever just happened.
+being first to respond to events: rapid takes, instant analysis, the hot interpretation of whatever just happened.